 In the current context energy is therefore one of the paper sector's main cost components; for this reason, it represents one of the key levers for improving returns.
 Energy efficiency, the control of energy intensity, the types of sources with which to meet the Group's requirements and the ability to access alternative energy sources constitute a critical factor for RDM Group and influence both its profitability and its risk profile.

 TOTAL ENERGY CONSUMPTION

-All Group Production Units / 2015, 2016, 2017 MWh, Percentage change of Production Units with a certified energy management system in compliance with the ISO:50001 standard
+All Group production units / 2015, 2016, 2017 MWh, Percentage change

 VARIATION OF ENERGY CONSUMPTION COMPARED TO 2015

 RDM Group has developed systems to monitor energy consumption and identify any efficiency measures on a systematic basis.